noriah/den/usr/burrow/README.md

   check NAME

-      check for if a plugin or library is loaded in the enviornment
+      check for if a plugin or library is loaded in the environment

     Arguments
       NAME      name of the plugin or library